Farewe/invacost/Readme.md

     and adding things or changing parameters.
 This method is easy to implement but you cannot change everything (e.g. adjust the colors/shapes of points is not possible).
 This is what we will see here.
-See the help here: `?plot.invacost.rawcost`
+See the help here: `?plot.invacost.costsummary`

   - The second one is to make your own ggplot from the output object.
 It is more difficult to implement if you are not familiar with graphs